 REMINDER re.
 T.E.A.

-• Most people (even healers & therapists) talk about Es as either positive or negative, but that’s not a realistic or correct way to think of them.
+• Most people (even healers & therapists) talk about Es as either positive or negative, but that’s not correct language, nor a realistic way to think of them.
 Anything labeled ‘negative’ is always considered bad, & should therefore be suppressed or eliminated.

 • ONLY our thoughts & actions are either positive or negative.
 To be empowered we need to keep track of our Es (with great patience & kindness toward ourselves), so we can be in charge of what we’re thinking & how we act on them.
 Emotions just need to be accepted & felt!
-(CHART from a TED Talk)
+(CHART ⬇️)